connexcs/docs/docs/carrier.md

 ## Special Considerations
 **Bandwidth.com** has diverged from the SIP spec and exposed an internal IP address required for sequential requests.
 To ensure compatibility, set the switch manufacturer to `bandwidth.com`.

-[carriers-main]: /carrier/img/carriers-main.png "Carrier Main"
+[carriers-main]: /carrier/img/carriers-main.png "Carriers"

-[add-carriers]: /carrier/img/100.png "Add-Carrier"
+[carrier]: /carrier/img/carrier.png "Carrier Main"